US men's soccer won't play in October; 3-match max in 2020 - WHIZ News

 The team is considering a December training camp along with its January camp.

-World Cup qualifying was rescheduled to start in June 2021 but CONCACAF said it will be postponed again.
+World Cup qualifying was rescheduled to start in June 2021, but CONCACAF said it will be postponed again.
+The Nations League final four was rescheduled on Tuesday for next June, at a U.S. site to be announced.
+The U.S. plays Honduras in the semifinals, and Mexico meets Costa Rica.

 Next year’s schedule includes the CONCACAF Gold Cup from July 10-Aug.
 1, a tournament most top players are likely to skip.